morinted/art_of_chording/docs/multistroke/prefixes-and-suffixes.md

   - `PAPBT -S`: pants
   - `WEUPB -S`: wins (notice `WEUPBS` is "wince")

-## Automatic Folding-in of Suffixes
+## Automatic folding-in of suffixes

 Plover software supports the "automatic folding-in" of certain suffixes.
 Folding-in is when you stroke what would be two strokes as one.
 For example, instead of writing `HROF` then `-D`, it makes sense to "fold-in" the `-D` and write `HROFD`.